augcog/ROAR_VR/README.md

 Here are the commands streaming test videos to port 5000 & 5001 on your host computer that could be used as video sources for Unity.
 Once you successfully Installed gstreamer, you will be able to run these commands in the terminal.

+Note that this require you to have Gstreamer installed and have PATH variable pointing to your gst-launch-1.0.exe.
+You may find how to modify your PATH [here](https://docs.alfresco.com/4.2/tasks/fot-addpath.html):

 Sender:

 gst-launch-1.0 videotestsrc ! video/x-raw,width=1280,height=720 ! x264enc ! h264parse ! rtph264pay ! udpsink host=127.0.0.1 port=5000